thecarp/dactyl-keyboard/doc/options-arbitrary-shapes.md

 ## Special properties at the entry level

 Leaf and branch nodes immediately following a root-level name are special.
 They grow in the soil and represent individual plants with their own roots.
 When nodes are selected for a particular purpose, that selection happens at the root level.
 Nodes at the root level may therefore contain the following extra keys, which determine how each node affects the keyboard in a tweak:

-- `positive` (optional): If `true`, add material to the case.
-If `false`, subtract material.
-The default value is `true`.
+- `cut` (optional): If `true`, subtract material from the case instead of adding material.
+All such cuts happen after all additions.
 - `at-ground` (optional): This setting has two effects.
-If `true`, extend vertically down to the ground plane, as with a `full` wall, *and* influence the shape of a `bottom-plate`.
-The default value is `false`.
+If `true`, extend vertically down to the ground plane, as with a wall `to-ground`, *and* influence the shape of a `bottom-plate`.
 - `above-ground` (optional): If `true`, appear as part of the case.
 The default value is `true`.
 When this is `false` and `at-ground` is `true`, the node affects the bottom plate only, which is the only use for this option.